- Financial Aid

 Step 3: Schedule Your Test

 When you and your instructors believe that your skills are high enough to pass a GED® test, you will visit www.GED.com to register for a testing session.
-There is a per-test fee of about $30.
+There is a per-test fee of about $20.
 You can pay online, or at the cashier window in the Hemlock Building.
-If you have been studying for the GED® test through A-B Tech's Adult Basic Skills and High School Equivalency Program, you may be eligible for financial assistance with the test fee.
+If you have been studying for the GED® test through A-B Tech's High School Equivalency Program, you may be eligible for financial assistance with the GED® test fee and with curriculum programs at A-B Tech.
 Ask your instructors for more information.

 If students are 16 or 17 years of age, they must fill out a minor permission form before orientation.
-Minor Permission Forms can be picked up in the Hemlock Building, Office 304 on Mondays from 9:00-noon or Tuesdays from 1:30-4:30 p.m.
+Minor Permission Forms can be picked up in the Hemlock Building, room 303, 304, or 305, Monday through Friday, 9 am to 5 pm.

 For additional information, call (828) 398-7433 or e-mail firstname.lastname@example.org for more information.